kstevens715/dotfiles/README.markdown

 Here are basic instructions to setup on a new machine.
+Tested with Ubuntu 12.04 LTS.

 ```
 # Install prerequisites.